 What exactly this means is probably the least talked about topic of all, and that doesn’t surprise me since it’s arguably the most important one.
 You can be friends with someone for years, you can see them working closer and closer to getting a funeral card of their own, and somehow never work up the courage to talk about the biggest questions of all.
 What is death?
 What, if anything, lays on the other side of a funeral card?
 Why do we believe what we do about this big topic?
 What is life really all about, anyway?

 I don’t see big questions like these as depressing or somber, but it’s understandable if you do.
 Death may be the biggest taboo subject of all because, one way or another, it means the end of life as we know it.
 And unknowns can be scary because they might not be good.
 But if you think about it, the end of something isn’t necessarily a bad thing.
 It all depends on what kind of beginning “the end” turns into.
-Most of us looked forward to the end of each school year as a kid because we knew the joys of a summer away from book work and a desk.
+Most of us looked forward to the end of each school year as a kid because we knew the joys of a summer away from book work and a desk and hurtful classmates.
 The end of a road trip is a good thing if we know and love the place we’re traveling towards.
 I’ve come to understand that there are solid reasons to take an optimistic view of the end of a life lived well, and that’s what I aim to get you thinking about over the next little while.

 This is the first of a series of stories that I’ve wanted to write for a while, but haven’t had the courage to publish recently.
 I’m taking a chance with them because they cover ground that rarely gets air time.
 Most of us are shy when it comes to the big issues behind life and death and funeral cards, and that includes me.
 But avoiding all risk is never the best way to live.
 That’s why you’ll find me taking chances and getting honest about life and death from time to time here at BaileyLineRoad.com.
 I’ll be sharing what I’ve discovered to be true so far based on experience, evidence and observation.
 I offer these as suggestions and conversation starters.
 Perhaps you’ll discover that you and I have been thinking about the same things in the same ways.
 Then again, you might shake your head and figure I’ve been living at the end of a dead end road too long.
 Either way, join me here again.
 I’ll do my best to get you talking and thinking about more than just weather, sports, politics, choosing a casket or how a will works.